Leadership Conversations 2026-2027

 From 6.00pm on Wednesday 11th November until 12 noon on Friday 13th

-In this conversation we are going to talk ‘imposter’!
+In this Conversation we are going to talk ‘imposter’!
 A persistent feature in our honest conversations is the acknowledging of our experience of ‘imposter syndrome’ – when, for whatever reason, we find ourselves thinking ‘I am not up to this!’
 Or related to this, the ‘accidental leader’, where, finding ourselves in a position with everyone looking to us for leadership, we ask ‘why me, how did I end up here…?’

 It is a facet of leadership as old as time itself – described memorably in Shakespeare’s Macbeth, where Malcolm, wrestling with the call to rescue Scotland from Tyranny, has first to overcome his own self-judgements, and “abjure the taints and blames I laid upon myself for strangers to my nature… My first false speaking was this upon myself.”

-During the conversation we will enquire into our own experience, past and present, of facing into this phenomenon – and the strategies we can deploy to respond appropriately to it.
+During the Conversation we will enquire into our own experience, past and present, of facing into this phenomenon – and the strategies we can deploy to respond appropriately to it.

 Fellows only/ Facilitators: Chris Blakeley & Karen Stefanyszyn